jbearley/fyp/README.md

 # Build and Test

 1. Running the web app
-- From project directory, run: export FLASK_APP=application.py; flask run
+- From project directory, run: flask run
 - Go to url printed in the terminal, most likely http://127.0.0.1:5000

 # Contribute